rolancon/confetti/README.md

 and also in this case, using multiple nodes as in a set will add the same annotation to all nodes:

-    [a, b]
+    [a/b]
     key = value

 After this both nodes a and b have annotation key = value.

 Edges can also get labels or annotations.
 For directed graphs, use the following syntax:

-    [a/b]
+    [a, b]
     edge-label

-The slash **/** indicates that the set operations should be done on the edge, not on the nodes.
+The comma **,** indicates that the set operations should be done on the edge, not on the nodes.
 Again, like with nodes, labels or annotations on a directed graph are only added to the final edge:

-    [a/b/c]
+    [a, b, c]
     edge-key = value

 will only add the annotation to the final edge between nodes b and c.
 To add one on the first edge between nodes a and b, repeat the path in another section header:

-    [a/b]
+    [a, b]
     edge-key-a-b = value

 Adding labels and annotations to a simple graph uses the following syntax: